yngyuan/blog/content/about.md

 mathjax: false
 ---

-I am a master's student at University of Texas at Austin.
+Hello world! 你好世界！I am Yang, a master's student at University of Texas at Austin.

-Johnny Coder
+Résumé
 ============

 -------------------     ----------------------------
-1 MyAddress                        email@example.com
-MyTown 1000                          @twitter_handle
-MyCountry                           1800 my-phone-nr
+email: zedd.yuan@utexas.edu
 -------------------     ----------------------------

 Education
 ---------

-2010-2014 (expected)
+2019-2021 (expected)
-:   **PhD, Computer Science**; Awesome University (MyTown)
+:   **MsC, Information Science**; University of Texas at Austin

-    *Thesis title: Deep Learning Approaches to the Self-Awesomeness Estimation Problem*

-2007-2010
+2015-2019
-:   **BSc, Computer Science and Electrical Engineering**; University of
+:   **BSc, Computational Mathematics**; Beijing University of Posts and Telecommunications
-    HomeTown (HomeTown)

-    *Minor: Awesomeology*
+   **Minor: Computer Science **

 Experience
 ----------

-**Your Most Recent Work Experience:**
+**Tencent Inc.** Beijing, China    May.
+2018 -- Sep.
+2018

-Short text containing the type of work done, results obtained, lessons learned and other remarks.
-Can also include lists and
+Short text containing the type of work done, results obtaine
-links:

-* First item
+* Designed various A/B Tests and analyzed user behaviours and feed-backs for growth hacking of product.
+* Built a Machine Learning model in Python, implementing Cluster Algorithms to draw App user profile.
+* Owned and designed AARRR user acquisition analysis using HiveQL and Python.

 * Item with [link](http://www.example.com).
 Links will work both in the html and pdf versions.